szabgab/slides/rust/intro.md

 {id: rust-hello-world}
 {i: println!}

+* Rust files must have an extension of `.rs`.
+* The main Rust file must have a function called `main`.
-* `println!` is a macro (it looks like function, it generates some Rust code during compilation)
+* `println!` is a macro (it looks like function, it generates some Rust code during compilation).

 ![](examples/intro/hello.rs)